brettadin/spectra-app/docs/brains/ai_handoff.md

+# MAKE NEW BRAINS EACH TIME YOU MAKE A CHANGE.
+DO NOT OVER WRITE PREVIOUS BRAINS
 All contributors must consult the Brains before making changes.
-- The canonical knowledge base is in `docs/brains/brains_<version>.md` (use the latest version); past versions are archived for reference.
+- The canonical knowledge base is in `docs/brains/brains_<version>.md` or <version>_brains.md (use the latest version); past versions are archived for reference.
 - Every change or new learning must be recorded there with a new **REF code**:
   - Format: `<PATCH>-<PART><SEQ>` (e.g., 1.1.5a-A01).
   - Each REF entry documents: What, Why, Where, How, Verification, and Provenance.